 Even mild sleep deprivation can hinder our focus and attentiveness, cause “brain fog,” and worsen mood disorders like depression and anxiety.
 Reducing it can significantly affect our health and wellness as well as overall performance during the day.

-Despite not cutting out the sleeping time, many people complain of restless, poor, or interrupted sleep due to different medical conditions such as aging and Obstructive Sleep Apnoea, poor sleep hygiene, etc. During aging, changes occur in our sleeping cycles, with less time spent in “deep sleeping” or REM sleep probably due to changes in different hormone levels, gradually reducing through middle age.
+Despite not cutting out the sleeping time, many people complain of restless, poor, or interrupted sleep due to different medical conditions such as aging and Obstructive Sleep Apnoea, poor sleeping hygiene, etc. During aging, changes occur in our sleeping cycles, with less time spent in “deep sleeping” or REM sleep probably due to changes in different hormone levels, gradually reducing through middle age.
 Some of the well-founded examples are as follows:

 During adolescence, the secretion of growth hormone is at its peak that begins to decline exponentially from young adulthood to middle age and slowly continues to drop in old age.
-Approximately after one hour of sleep onset, the growth hormone pulses and then declines gradually as the sleep progresses.

 Melatonin is associated with our Body Clock, i.e., our brain’s Circadian Rhythm (night-day cycle).
 It increases at night approximately two hours before the beginning of normal sleep and is responsible for sleepiness.
 The secretion of evening melatonin reduces with aging and may be associated with a significant amount of poor sleeping.